hashicorp/vagrant/website/source/docs/synced-folders/nfs.html.md

 Below, we have a couple example sudoers entries.
 Note that you may have to modify them _slightly_ on certain hosts because the way Vagrant modifies `/etc/exports` changes a bit from OS to OS.
+If the system commands used below are located in non-standard paths, change them as appropriate.

 For \*nix users, make sure to edit your `/etc/sudoers` file with `visudo`.
 It protects you against syntax errors which could leave you without the ability to gain elevated privileges.